pmgagne/bsdgames-osx/README.md

   fix the display.
 * Some other conflicts with mac M1 fixed.
 * ming was removed
 * monop was reincluded, using dragonfly version.
-This version seams different from openbsd (which seems to use a preconfigured data file).
+This version seems different from openbsd (which seems to use a preconfigured data file).
 * sail is the openbsd version (fix the display).
+* use hack from freebsd.

-This version can be compiled on Apple Silicon or on Intel CPU
+This version can be compiled on Apple Silicon or on Intel CPU.

 To compile:

-    bsdmake PREFIX=/usr/local VARDIR=/usr/local/var/games
+    bsdmake

 To install:

-First, create a group called games (in the account control pannel).

-Then,

-    sudo BINOWN=$USER LIBOWN=$USER MANOWN=$USER SHAREOWN=$USER bsdmake install PREFIX=/usr/local VARDIR=/usr/local/var/games
+    sudo BINOWN=$USER LIBOWN=$USER MANOWN=$USER SHAREOWN=$USER bsdmake install

+This version will place binaries in /usr/local/bin, datafiles in /usr/local/share/games and save files in /usr/local/var/games.
+Those paths are hardcoded in the source files for now.

 bsdgames-osx: the classic bsdgames ported to Mac OS X